duchatran/bi_resources/Dev_BI_Sumo_Query/README.md

 >
 + Sample Test Payload: lambda-payloads.json
 + Trigger: No
-NOTE: To create an encrypted value for the cred field in the payload, you can create an Environment Variable with plain value of the format: SumoAccessID,SumoAccessKey,Deployment then encrypt in transit (see more at https://docs.aws.amazon.com/lambda/latest/dg/tutorial-env_console.html)
+NOTE: To create an encrypted value for the cred field in the lambda-payload.json, you can create an Environment Variable with plain value of the format: SumoAccessID,SumoAccessKey,Deployment then encrypt in transit (see more at https://docs.aws.amazon.com/lambda/latest/dg/tutorial-env_console.html)